Cypherpunkz1/csgo-price-checker/README.md

 ### What are API Keys

-Bitskins and Waxpeer API keys allow a user to access their API to get price, account, and skin information from their servers.
+Bitskins and Waxpeer API keys allow a user to access the respective APIs to get price, account, and skin information from their servers.
 This program uses these API keys for the sole reason of checking prices.
 I suggest using the Bitskins and Waxpeer API keys of spare accounts.
 If you do not want to provide API keys, the app will only retrieve Steam Community Market prices.

 ***Always keep your API Keys safe.
 They allow access to your Bitskins/Waxpeer accounts and can buy/sell skins on your account.*** Selling of skins require Steam mobile confirmations, which Bitskins and Waxpeer API keys cannot give access to, so your inventory on Steam is safe.
 This program does not require a Steam API key as Steam price data can be accessed by anyone.